karlseguin/http.zig/readme.md

 ```

 # Router
+You get an instance of the router by calling `server.route(.{})`.
+Currently, the configuration takes a single parameter:

+* `middlewares` - A list of middlewares to apply to each request.
+These middleware will be executed even for requests with no matching route (i.e. not found).
+An individual route can opt-out of these middleware, see the `middleware_strategy` route configuration.

 You can use the `get`, `put`, `post`, `head`, `patch`, `trace`, `delete` or `options` method of the router to define a router.
 You can also use the special `all` method to add a route for all methods.

 These functions can all `@panic` as they allocate memory.
 Each function has an equivalent `tryXYZ` variant which will return an error rather than panicking: